CamelCaseName/HUB75nano/README.md

 You can use these macros to configure the library and your desired modes
 ```
 /////////////////////
+// #define PANEL_HUB75E // switches output to a format compatible with most 128x64 flex panels (chips: icnd2153, stp1612pw05, FM6124C or similar)
+// ######## ONLY WHEN IN THE HUB75E MODE:
+// #define PANEL_SMALL_BRIGHT // gets the image muuuuch brighter on the hub75e 1 bit buffer at the cost of some slight ghosting
+// #define PANEL_HIGH_RES // changes the size from effective 64x32 on the hub7e 128x64 panels to a full 64x64
+// #define PANEL_5_PIN_ROWS // swaps the row addressing in hub75e from 3 to 5 pin
+// #define PANEL_GPIO_NON_INTRUSIVE // this saves the other pins on GPIOB on the nano and other smaller boards in hub75e mode
+// ######## THE FOLLOWING WORK REGARDLESS OF PANEL TYPE
 // #define PANEL_BIG // use 2 bit rgb image buffer
 // #define PANEL_FLASH // 4 bit flash buffer
 // #define PANEL_NO_BUFFER // no buffer, immediate mode only